MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 For more information about access level restriction, see [Supported access levels](access-levels.md#supported-access-levels) in Azure DevOps.

 To use Azure DevOps features, users must be added to a security group with the appropriate permissions.
-They must also be granted access to the web portal.
+They also need access to the web portal.
 Limitations to select features are based on the access level and security group to which a user is assigned.

 A user can lose access for the following reasons:

 - The user's Visual Studio subscription has expired.
 Meanwhile, the user can [work as a Stakeholder](../../organizations/security/get-started-stakeholder.md), or you can give the user Basic access until the user renews their subscription.
 After the user signs in, Azure DevOps restores access automatically.
 - The Azure subscription used for billing is no longer active.
 All purchases made with this subscription are affected, including Visual Studio subscriptions.
 To fix this issue, visit the [Azure account portal](https://portal.azure.com).
 - The Azure subscription used for billing was removed from your organization.
 Learn more about [linking your organization](../billing/set-up-billing-for-your-organization-vs.md).
-- Your organization has more users with Basic access than the number of users that you're paying for in Azure.
-Your organization includes five free users with Basic access.
-If you need to add more users with Basic access, you can [pay for these users](../billing/buy-basic-access-add-users.md).

 Otherwise, on the first day of the calendar month, users who haven't signed in to your organization for the longest time lose access first.
 If your organization has users who don't need access anymore, [remove them from your organization](../accounts/delete-organization-users.md).

+For more information about permissions, see [Permissions and groups](permissions.md), and the [Permissions lookup guide](permissions-lookup-guide.md).

 ## Trace a permission